-"Mr. T" ED treatment is a powerful male sexuality elixir, custom-blended with 80mg sildenafil and oxytocin.
+"Mr. T" ED treatment is a powerful male sexuality elixir, custom-blended with 80mg sildenafil and the peptide PT-141.
 Exclusively available from our US licensed pharmacy.
 Sildenafil is the active ingredient in Viagra and Revatio.
-Oxytocin is a naturally-occurring hormone that floods the body during orgasm.
+PT-141 has been shown to help treat ED.
 Discover why so many men have chosen Mr. T to resolve ED and reach new heights in sexual performance.
-80mg sildenafil plus oxytocin capsules.
-Choose quantity below.

 Save 5% with Auto-Refill!
 Cancel anytime.

 Simply use coupon code SAVE in checkout cart.